 Metric Methodology

-The amount of water stored and available for beneficial uses on an average annual basis increases in the Mid-Coast planning area.
+The amount of water stored (natural and built storage) and available for all beneficial uses (instream and out-of-stream) on an average annual basis increases in the Mid-Coast planning area.

 Imperative 8.
 Ecosystem Protection and Enhancement